multitudes/42-minishell/README.md

 ```
 Since this requires handling quotes around the delimiter, which is not required by the subject, and it would mean implementing different parsing rules, at which point you could go haywire and ask why not require <<- too.

-## Using files to store the heredocs
+## Using Files to Store the Heredocs
 heredocs need to be run before the command execution so they need to be stored somewhere and a file is probably a good option.
 We decided to use the tmp folder on Linux to store the heredocs because it is a common practice and we have access to it from anywhere.
 I updated the makefile with:
 ```
 TMP_DIR			= 	/tmp/splash/